Lawyers specialized in defamation law.

 What are the deadlines for filing a defamation action?

 In France, the limitation period is generally three months from the day the defamatory remarks were made or published.
-However, this time frame may vary depending on the specific circumstances of the case, and so it is crucial to consult a lawyer quickly to avoid any prescription.
+However, this time frame may vary depending on the specific circumstances of the case.
+Therefore, it is crucial to consult a lawyer quickly.

 How can I prove that I have been defamed?